 The Yellow folders will be used for the wills, life insurance, directives, living will, and power of attorney documents.
 Have only one folder for each insurance company you have.
 It makes it easier when they send you updated information, and you need to swap up the paperwork.

 You may want to buy extra manila folders just in case you need them in the future.

 Adult children's personal important documents are in the fireproof safe.

 If you have adult children living in your home or off to college, create a section just for them in your fireproof safe, as well.

 Your adult children can also have a space in the fireproof safe in your home.
 It's super helpful if they need something, and you can find it easily for them when they are traveling or in college.

 Make a poly jacket section just for them in a completely different color poly folder.
 Some manila folders to add to their section are passport cards, birth certificates, life insurance, car insurance if different than yours, reward cards in their name, important cards and documents they may have, and car ownership papers.

-By doing this now, when they actually move out, you will have all their stuff organized for them and can purchase a fireproof safe as a gift for them.
+By doing this now, when they move out, you will have all their stuff organized and can purchase a fireproof safe as a gift for them.
 It's a win, win for everyone.

 Below is the after image.
 What do you think?
 Would you try this for your important documents?

-Well, there you have it, I hope this helps you and your family keep all your important documents in one place.
-Please leave a comment below with any questions you may have when doing this project.
+Well, there you have it; I hope this helps you and your family keep all your important documents in one place.
+Please comment below with any questions you may have when doing this project.
 I would love to hear from you.